Intro-To-Web-Development-BR/Bootstrap/README.md

-# Intro Web Dev
+# Intro Bootstrap

-- A repo to contain projects and lessons from my Intro To Web Dev Class
+- A repo to contain projects and lessons from my Intro To Bootstrap Class

 Tutor: bodhaansh@gmail.com